ritua2/BOINCatTACC/stampede2-backend/Stampede2_job_submission.md

 #### **Prerequisites**
-Instructions below require access to the TACC Stampede2 supercomputer
+Instructions below should be run from Stampede2 or Lonestar5 supercomputers